sguox002/leetcode/dp/dp-medium I.md

         }
 ```

-474. Ones and Zeroes
+474. Ones and Zeroes<br/>

-with m 0s and n 1s, get the max number of string in dictionary
+with m 0s and n 1s, get the max number of string in dictionary<br/>

-knapsack with more complexity
+knapsack with more complexity<br/>
 - calculate each string's 0 and 1
 - solve subproblem of i 0s and j 1s
 - cannot repeat the string, so string iteration shall in the outer loop

 ```cpp
     int findMaxForm(vector<string>& strs, int m, int n) {
         int len=strs.size();